 To get nail polish off clothes without remover, spray hairspray onto the stain, allow it to dry, and then use a pair of tweezers to scrape the dried residue off the fabric.
 Then machine wash as usual.
-That’s how to get nail polish off without nail polish remover.

 Does hairspray remove nail polish?

 Hairspray does remove nail polish from clothing in some instances.